kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-medicare-allowable-rate.md

 ![result](/img/cms-result.png)

 Taking the non-facility price (for an in-office visit, which mine are) of $114.23 and multiplying by 140% you end up with __$159.92__.
 This is the amount that should have gone to my deductible.

+That's already sounding much better!
+Like a lower government number with a decent multiple applied.

 When I called Aetna and spoke to a rep on the phone they also __confirmed this exact amount of $159.92__ (today 5/8/2025).
 But said the numbers were subject to change over time.
 So maybe that explains it?